tlewowski/zurvan/README.md

 #### `zurvan.forwardTimeToNextTimer()`

+Forwards the time to the nearest timer and exipires all timers with same due time.

-Returns a `Promise` that is resolved when time is forwarded to nearest timer and all timers with this dueTime are expired.
+Returns a `Promise` that is resolved when all callbacks are executed and event queue is empty.

 #### `zurvan.waitForEmptyQueue()`

 Returns a `Promise` that is resolved when all immediates are already called.
-Also timers with zero time will become expired;
+Also timers with zero time will be expired

 ### TimeUnit